term-world/hall-of-records-solution/README.md

 |:--------------------|:------------------|:----------|
 |                     |                   |           |

+**Make sure to link your issue with the pull request you used to make your actually improvement.**

-**If you are not following an improvment suggestion you need to have your improvement suggestion checked by the professor before proceeding.**
+**If you are not following an improvement suggestion you need to have your improvement suggestion checked by the professor before proceeding.**

 ## Backup Policy Reminder